-Concepts learn in course AE 530 (computer modeling), AE 538 (Earthquake Design), and AE 537 (Building Failure) will be incorporated into the redesign of the Piez Hall over the spring.
-ETABS and RAM knowledge learnt in AE 530 will be used to create the models of Piez Hall extension.
-Seismic design concepts learnt in AE 538 will be incorporated into the redesign in order to allow the structure to better resist seismic loads.
-Principles learnt in AE 537 can be used to avoid human mistakes made in the construction phase of the building and to ensure better building performances after the building is constructed.
+Concepts learn in course AE 530 (Computer Modeling), AE 538 (Earthquake Design), AE 537 (Building Performance Failure), and AE 542 (Building Enclosure Design) were incorporated into the proposed design of Piez Hall over the spring.
+ETABS knowledge learnt in AE 530 was used to create the model of Piez Hall extension.
+Seismic design concepts learnt in AE 538 was incorporated into the redesign in order to allow the structure to better resist seismic loads.
+Principles learnt in AE 537 were used to avoid human mistakes made in the construction phase of the building and to ensure better building performances after the building is constructed.
+Energy analysis and concepts learnt in AE 542 were applied to evaluate the amount of energy saved annually.